 Richard's Branding Boot Camp for Photographers

-"Branding" seems like a buzzword that gets thrown around a lot—perhaps because, these days, being an entrepreneur is just a click away.
+"Branding" seems like a buzzword that gets thrown around a lot, since nowadays being an entrepreneur is just a click away.
 The internet and social media have made it much simpler to start a business or personal brand (marketing one’s self and career as a brand) with seemingly less investment upfront. #marketingbudgetwin

 YOUR PHOTOGRAPHY STYLE

-The explicit correlation between "success" and a recognizable, consistent brand style should be taken seriously.
+The correlation between "success" and a recognizable, consistent brand style should be taken seriously.

 BOOT CAMP EXERCISE: